 France Best Book Stores – Shakespeare & Company, Paris

 France is a delightful country, and Paris is its most famous destination.
 When artistic types think of Paris, Notre Dame comes to mind, with beautiful fountains and cherry trees in blossom.
-It is precisely the view you’ll find when you visit Shakespeare & Company, along with fantastic ambiance of books inside.
+It is precisely the view you will find when you visit Shakespeare & Company, along with fantastic ambiance of books inside.

-Many great writers (including Ernest Hemingway and Voltaire) have spent time writing in this 17th-century building.
+Many great writers (including Ernest Hemingway and Voltaire) have spent time writing in this 17th century building.
 The scenery is made up of old shelves and books, stacked into a multitude of tiny rooms and nooks.
 The book store sprawls over two floors, and from the outside seems much smaller than it is.
 Shakespeare & Company also hosts evening events and author readings, which is something no lover of literature should miss.

 Libreria Acqua Alta, Venice